 Intuitively, a stepwise tree automaton computes a run bottom-up.
 After assigning states $q_1,\dots,q_n$ to the $n$ children of some node $v$, it assigns a state to $v$, by starting in some initial state (determined by the label of $v$) and reading the string $q_1 \dots q_n$, i.e, it reads the states of all children.
 The resulting state is assigned to $v$.
 Whether a run is accepting is determined by the state assigned to the root.

-This informal description of runs of a stepwise tree automaton actually described two different types of runs: a vertical run that assigns states to nodes, and, for each node, a horizontal run along the children of a node.
+This informal description of runs of a stepwise tree automaton actually describes two different types of runs: a vertical run that assigns states to nodes, and, for each node, a horizontal run along the children of a node.
 The horizontal run corresponds exactly to the run of a string automaton over the input alphabet $Q$.
-As you might have noticed, we place the state $q_2$ under the arrow in the notation $\transition{q_1}{q_2}{q_3}$.
-This is because the states $q_1$ and $q_3$ are part of the horizontal run of some node $v$ while the state $q_2$ is the state of a child of $v$ in the vertical run.
-For our formal description, we like to combine the vertical run and all horizontal run into a single run as follows.
+We place the state $q_2$ under the arrow in the notation $\transition{q_1}{q_2}{q_3}$ because the states $q_1$ and $q_3$ are part of the horizontal run of some node $v$ while the state $q_2$ is the state of a child of $v$ in the vertical run.
+For our formal description, we combine the vertical run and all horizontal runs into a single run as follows.

 Formally, a \emph{run} $\lambda$ of $N$ on a labeled tree $T$ is an assignment of transitions to states $\lambda \colon \Dom(T) \rightarrow \delta$, where we write $\lambda_\pre(v)$, $\lambda_\self(v)$, and $\lambda_\post(v)$ to denote the individual components of the transition $\lambda(v)=\transition{q_\pre}{q_\self}{q_\post}$.
-A run has to satisfy the following conditions for every node $v$:
+A run has to satisfy the following conditions for every node $v$: \allowdisplaybreaks

-We note that our depiction of a run is equivalent to the literature depiction of horizontal and vertical runs.
-The usual depiction of a vertical run corresponds to $\lambda_\self$, while the list of transitions assigned to the children of a node $v$ corresponds to the list of transitions of the horizontal run as depicted in the literature.
+We note that our definition of a run is equivalent to the standard definition of horizontal and vertical runs.
+The usual definition of a vertical run corresponds to $\lambda_\self$, while the list of transitions assigned to the children of a node $v$ corresponds to the list of transitions of the horizontal run as defined in the literature.

 The rules above establish that $\lambda_\self(v)$ is computed, just as a (nondeterministic) string automaton computes the final state when starting in some initial state from $\init(\lab(v))$ and reading the string of states $\lambda_\self(v_1) \cdots \lambda_\self(v_n)$ of the children $v_1,\dots,v_n$ of $v$.